venom1204/venom1204.github.io/_posts/2025-07-13-fourth-and-fifth-week.md

 - The logic is scoped to cases where **new columns are being created**, ensuring no interference with valid operations.
 - This check improves error diagnostics and guards against accidental misuse.

+While a version of this check had been attempted previously, it required refinement.
+The new implementation builds on past work and follows up on feedback from earlier discussions, aiming for better **placement**, **specificity**, and **clarity** in error handling.

-While this patch covers function closures, it lays the groundwork for handling other exotic types (e.g., environments, external pointers) in future iterations.
+This patch currently covers only closures/functions, but it lays the groundwork for addressing other exotic RHS types (e.g., environments, external pointers) in future iterations.

 ---